 While poker was once considered the game of outlaws, it’s made its way into the mainstream in the last decade, largely thanks to internet poker and ESPN broadcasting tournaments and events.
-A game with friends includes competition, gambling, danger (it still harkens to its crusty origins), and always a good amount of food, drink, and laughter.
+A game with friends includes competition, gambling, risk, and always a good amount of food, drink, and laughter.
 Give each of your groomsmen a nice set of chips, learn how to play, and rotate who hosts your newly-instituted monthly poker nights.

-I can’t think of a better gift to bestow upon your groomsmen than an entire kit to help them start shaving like their grandpas.
+If you want to gift your groomsmen something old school. get them an entire kit to help them start shaving like their grandpas.
 Get a kit that comes with a safety razor, mug, badger brush, and a puck of shaving soap.
 You could also consider getting them a straight razor.

 While stuff often ends up in underwear drawers and under beds, experiences are not easily forgotten and only take up space in one’s memory.
 Whether a nice steak dinner, an afternoon of golf, or even a group GORUCK challenge, providing your friends a memorable experience is a great way to say thank you to your groomsmen while not cluttering their homes and apartments with more chintzy gifts.

 While flasks don’t get a ton of use, they do pop up on special occasions, like the birth of a child (sneak one into the hospital), or on camping and hiking trips.
 Instead of going with the plain aluminum version, get your groomsmen something with their initials and/or name on it.